conda-incubator/conda-store/docusaurus-docs/conda-store/explanations/conda-concepts.md

 > A conda environment is a directory that contains a specific collection of conda packages that you have installed.
 >
 > If you change one environment, your other environments are not affected.
 You can easily activate or deactivate environments, which is how you switch between them.

+In data science and development workflows, you often use different environments for different projects and sub-projects.
+It gives you a clean space for development with only the packages and versions that you need for the specific project.
+You can also use different versions of the same package in different environments depending on your project needs.

+Using isolated environments is a good practice to follow.
+The alternative, where requirements for all projects are added to a single "base" environment can not only give you un-reliable results but also be very tedious to manage across projects.

 ## Environment specification (spec)